 How to practice: When faced with a problem or situation, examine how you feel in the moment, and try to determine why.
 If you can identify the emotions that are at play in your attitude and your assessment of the issue, you can determine whether they need to be tempered or modified by other factors.

 Caring and consideration can go a long way to creating a cohesive, high-functioning team.
 Taking the time to acknowledge others, noting their contributions and making sure they’re heard can be invaluable in drawing people to you and bringing out their best work.
-Great leaders know that getting to know their team members -- professionally and personally -- and caring about them and their careers will mean that everyone works better together in the long run.
+Emotionally intelligent people know that getting to know their team members -- professionally and personally -- and caring about them and their careers will mean that everyone works better together in the long run.

 How to practice: Take the time to check in with others, even when (especially when!) the pressure is off and there’s time to talk.
 Concentrate on giving others your full attention when discussing them and their careers, and follow up to help them meet their goals.
 In meetings, make sure everyone at the table has had a chance to talk.
 Seek out the opinions of anyone you may have missed.
 If your memory isn’t great, be sure to take notes that you can refer to later, and give credit where it’s due.